My Wellness Philosophy: Balance

 In burning the candle at both ends, and reading quietly by a burning candle.

-Wellness, I’ve learned through experience, is a journey into the deepest parts of who we are and encompasses ALL of who we are: physicially, spiritually, emotionally, mentally, financially.
-It’s not defined by the size of clothes we wear or our muscle tone.
-It’s defined by the person we see when we look in the mirror and the happiness we feel when we’re surrounded by those we love and doing what means the most.
+Wellness is a journey into the deepest parts of who we are and encompasses ALL of who we are: physicially, spiritually, emotionally, mentally, financially.
+It is not defined by the size of our clothes, muscles or bank accounts, but by the happiness we feel, the people we surround ourselves with, and the amazing person we allow ourselves to see when we look in the mirror.
+It is an experience . . . an adventure . . . a never-ending process of finding, keeping, and regaining balance.

 So, given all that, what do I recommend for YOU?

-What brings you joy . . . and brings you into balance.
+What brings you happiness & back into balance.

 Wellness Products & Services

 There are an infinite number of choices when it comes to nutritional supplementation.
-But the vast majority of products available on the market today – especially over the counter – are filled with harmful chemicals that disrupt the body’s natural capacity to thrive.
-This includes losing weight, gaining weight, building lean muscle, promoting good sleep, decreasing stress, eliminating toxins, sustaining energy & promoting a sense of well-being and happiness.
+But the vast majority of products available on the market today – especially over the counter – are loaded with fillers and chemicals that disrupt the body’s natural capacity to thrive.

-I believe in fueling your body with products that are SAFE, NATURAL and CHELATED.
+I believe in fueling your body with nutritional products that are safe, natural, plant-based, and chelated (easily absorbed).

-I believe in maintaining and promoting GUT HEALTH (an issue I’ve personally strugged with throughout my entire life) and giving your body what it needs to naturally decrease inflammation and promote healing from the inside out.
+I believe in maintaining a healthy gut & intestinal system (an issue I’ve personally strugged with throughout my life) and giving your body what it needs to naturally decrease inflammation and promote healing from the inside out.

-I believe in evaluating ALL ASPECTS of one’s life – overall health, digestion, exercise level, personal goals, professional career, stress level, motivation & drive, finances, hobbies, interests, beliefs & more – when designing a personal, customized wellness plan and product program, everything that makes you “tick” is an integral part of the equation.
+I believe in evaluating all aspects of one’s life – overall health, digestion, exercise level, personal goals, professional career, stress level, motivation & drive, finances, hobbies, interests, beliefs & more – when designing a personal wellness plan and product program.
+Everything that makes YOU tick is an integral part of the equation.

-You’re not like me and I’m not like you, so why would we be on the exact same system?
+You’re not like me and I’m not like you, so why would we be on the exact same plan?